Skip to main content

 Deleting a repeat task

 Deleting a repeat task also deletes all tasks it has generated.
-If you only want to stop future tasks, set an end date or pause it instead.
+If you only want to stop future tasks, set an end date instead.

 When something goes wrong

-If a repeat task can’t be created (for example, if the original task’s category was deleted), the system:
+If a repeat task can’t be created (for example, if the original task’s category was deleted), Digital Florists:

-• Logs the error and tries again next time
+• Records the error and tries again on the next run

-• After 5 consecutive failures, the status changes to Failed and it pauses itself
+• After 5 consecutive failures, changes the status to Failed and pauses the repeat

-• You can see failed repeats on the Repeat Tasks page, marked in red
+• Shows failed repeats on the Repeat Tasks page in red

 To fix it: